Mate Broadband Plans Review

 Tier 3 – 50/20

 As we move up into the business end of the speed tiers, Mate tends to fall behind a bit.
 That is not to say Mate is bad value by any stretch, just that there are a couple of other providers all offering deals for slightly less per month, including some of those mentioned above.
 However, keep in mind that Mate usually leads the way in terms of no contracts, no set-up fees, or modem charges.
-AusBBS is a standout in the group, while Activ8me charges a sizable $99 set-up fee, plus a modem fee.
-Teleron also charges a set-up fee, and Motion wants you to sign a 24 month contract.
+Other providers at this speed tier worth keeping an eye out for are Teleron, Tangerine Telecom, and Internode, but keep in mind some other providers may offer up plans around $10 cheaper.

 Tier 4 – 100/40

 In this speed tier, prices are surprisingly good value for unlimited data.
 MyRepublic stands out as the cheapest, however you will be tied into a 12 month contract – you’ll pay an extra $10 a month to shed that.
-Activ8me also comes into the game with a plan under $90, but you will have to pay over $200 in set-up fees to be granted a no lock-in contract.
+Dodo also comes into the game with a plan under $90, but you will have to pay over $200 in set-up fees to be granted a no lock-in contract.
 Other NBN providers worth keeping an eye out for include ones mentioned above, as well as MyNetfone and Belong Broadband.
 While Mate falls behind on price alone, it may more than make up for it with no set-up fees and no lock-in contract as standard.

 Mate ADSL2+ Plans Compared